 SAQ A (Self-Assessment Questionnaire A) is the leanest of the PCI DSS reporting paths, meaning that it can be used (in general) with very little effort or time.

-Merchants prefer SAQ A because there are only 26 controls (and some of those might be non-applicable) and it’s often possible for the merchant to offload many of it’s PCI DSS responsibilities to third-party providers such as payment gateways or security service providers, as long as those third parties are themselves PCI DSS compliant.
+Merchants prefer SAQ A because there are only 26 controls (and some of those might be non-applicable) and it’s often possible for the merchant to offload many of its PCI DSS responsibilities to third-party providers such as payment gateways or security service providers, as long as those third parties are themselves PCI DSS compliant.

 To be eligible for SAQ A, all cardholder data functions must be fully outsourced to PCI DSS-compliant TSPs, and merchants must: